-Example: If the billed amount is \$100, the provider has an agreement with us to accept \$80, and you have not paid any amount toward meeting your calendar year deductible, you must pay \$80.
+Example: If the billed amount if \$100 and the provider has an agreement with us to accept \$80 and you have not paid any amount toward meeting your calendar year deductible, you must pay \$80.
 We will apply \$80 to your deductible.
 We will begin paying benefits once the remaining portion of your calendar year deductible (\$270) has been satisfied.